The bio-based floor

-Marmoleum is a cradle-to-gate carbon neutral product range.
+Marmoleum is a cradle-to-gate climate positive product range.
 It combines ecological values with contemporary design and offers an important contribution to a sustainable world.
-Forbo Flooring Systems is world leader in linoleum, and we produce our Marmoleum flooring with 97% raw materials.
+Forbo Flooring Systems is the world leader in linoleum, and we produce our Marmoleum floors using 97% raw materials.

 Cradle to gate - without offsetting